sauravsinghs/The-Wild-Oasis/README.md

-# The Wild Oasis
+# The Wild Oasis Admin

-The Wild Oasis is a modern hotel management dashboard for boutique hospitality businesses.
-It gives staff a single place to manage bookings, check guests in and out, monitor daily activity, update cabin information, and keep hotel settings in sync.
+The Wild Oasis is a hotel management dashboard for staff.
+It provides the operational side of the Wild Oasis product: monitoring bookings, managing cabins and settings, and handling guest check-in and check-out.

-The app is designed to feel like a real-world operational admin tool: fast, structured, and focused on day-to-day hotel workflows.

-## What the app does
+## Features

 - Dashboard overview with recent bookings, occupancy stats, sales trends, and stay duration analytics
 - Booking management with list views, detail pages, filters, sorting, and quick actions